-- Virtual network identifiers (VNIs): Layer 3 VNIs can be added and removed for a VRF instance using the vni (VRF) command.
-The VNI configuration under a VRF instance tells BGP to include the Layer 3 VNI and its associated MAC address in EVPN updates. - Route distinguisher (RD): Unique route distinguishers are assigned for a VRF instance.
+• Virtual network identifiers (VNIs): Layer 3 VNIs can be added and removed for a VRF instance.
+The VNI configuration under a VRF instance tells BGP to include the Layer 3 VNI and its associated MAC address in EVPN updates.

+- Route distinguisher (RD): Unique route distinguishers are assigned for a VRF instance.
 RDs are manually configured for a VRF instance using the rd (VRF) command. - Route targets: The route target (RT) extended community attribute, enabling logical grouping of EVPN routes that can be imported or exported, can be specified for a VRF instance.
 Route targets are manually configured for a specific VRF instance using the route-target (VRF) command.
 BGP EVPN uses these route targets to control the exchange of EVPN routes. - Route filters: Filtering based on route-map policies can be added to the EVPN IPv4 and IPv6 prefix routes that are imported to or exported from VRFs.
 Refer to "BGP VRF route filters" in the "BGP4" and "BGP4+" chapters in this document.

-For more information on the EVPN commands, refer to the Extreme Network OS Command Reference.
+For more information on the EVPN commands, refer to the Command Reference,